 Watch Dylan perform all three songs

-Dylan’s most recent concert was July 9 in Rome, Italy, when he completed a European leg of his “Rough and Rowdy Ways” tour.
-The tour resumes on Oct.
-1 when he begins a lengthy North American run.
-(Tickets are available here and here.)
-His performance upstaged the September 23 concert which was led by the return of board member Neil Young to the performing lineup with a four-song set of his own (“Comes a Time,” “Are There Any More Real Cowboys?,” “Love Earth” and “Heart of Gold.”
+Prior to this performance, Dylan’s most recent concert was July 9 in Rome, Italy, when he completed a European leg of his “Rough and Rowdy Ways” tour.
+The tour resumed on Oct.
+1 when he began a lengthy North American run.
+(Tickets for Dylan concerts are available here and here.)
+His performance at Farm Aid upstaged the rest of the September 23 concert which was led by the return of board member Neil Young to the performing lineup with a four-song set of his own (“Comes a Time,” “Are There Any More Real Cowboys?,” “Love Earth” and “Heart of Gold.”

 Joining Young at the annual music and food festival were fellow board members Willie Nelson, John Mellencamp, Dave Matthews (with Tim Reynolds), and Margo Price.
 The event returned to Noblesville, Indiana, at Ruoff Music Center.
 Tickets were priced from $75 to $315.